ajchili/ajchili.github.io/2019/December/12/README.md

 the most amount of my time and cut back or add time to each category accordingly.
 Then once changes are made, I can compare time spent in a previous week with another week to determine the effectiveness of this plan.
-Ideally I would make an app to track this time, such as a simple web app but I think it will be more efficient to just keep a note file with these times within it.
+Ideally I would make an app to track this time, such as a simple web app, but I think it will be more efficient to just keep a note file with these times within it.